open-telemetry/opentelemetry-collector-contrib/opentelemetry-instrumentation/README.rst

 will get automatic distributed tracing for free without having to make any code changes at all.
 This will also configure a global tracer and tracing exporter without you having to make any code changes.
-By default, the instrument command will use the OTLP exporter but this can be overriden when needed.
+By default, the instrument command will use the OTLP exporter but this can be overridden when needed.

 The command supports the following configuration options as CLI arguments and environment vars: